-These unique, beautiful, soft and very lightweight, wearable art pieces are individually handmade with love, using superfine Australian Merino wool, hand dyed silk fabric and silk fibre, often combined with select pieces of upcycled fabric.
+These unique, beautiful, soft and very lightweight, wearable art pieces are individually handmade with love, using superfine Australian Merino wool, hand dyed silk fabric and silk fibre, combined with select pieces of upcycled fabrics (from op shop clothing).

 The creation of these wearables brings together many of my lifetime loves…fabrics and textiles, wool and fibre, organic and tactile ‘hands on’ process, photography (capturing my inspiration for use on labels), painting and drawing (line, colour and texture), my long interest in the effect of colour, line and space on the human psyche and my absolute fascination with the colours and textures of the Australian environment.
 These wearable art pieces are a 3 dimensional extension of my decades of painting.